 Mon Yuck-Yu

-Meet Mon Yuck Yu, she is a public health advocate and community leader inspired to change the narrative for immigrant families like her own and close their resource gaps.
-A daughter of immigrants and raised by a single parent, Mon Yuck has always been inspired by the women around her to be strong, independent and passionate for serving others.
+Meet Mon Yuck Yu—a public health advocate and community leader dedicated to changing the narrative for immigrant families like her own and closing resource gaps.
+As the daughter of immigrants and raised by a single parent, Mon Yuck has been inspired by the strong, independent women around her to serve others with passion and purpose.

-Mon Yuck is the co-founder and Member of the Board of Directors at the Academy of Medical & Public Health Services (AMPHS), a not-for-profit organization founded in 2010 dedicated to addressing healthcare barriers affecting underserved immigrant populations, and serving over 10,000 individuals per year.
-She started the organization in response to the health access inequities she witnessed as her father, an immigrant, struggled with terminal illness when she was a child.
-In her role, Mon Yuck has overseen organizational strategic planning, operations, community relations, and development.
-During the COVID-19, Mon Yuck led emergency relief efforts for food and cash assistance, while building an active coordinated network of community stakeholders to address pandemic response.
-She has also led community safety efforts in Sunset Park to offer bystander intervention trainings, self-defense workshops, safe zone planning, and unity-building with the arts.
+Mon Yuck is the co-founder and a member of the Board of Directors at the Academy of Medical & Public Health Services (AMPHS), a nonprofit organization founded in 2010.
+AMPHS is committed to addressing healthcare barriers affecting underserved immigrant populations, serving over 10,000 individuals annually.
+Mon Yuck started the organization after witnessing the health access inequities her father, an immigrant, faced while battling a terminal illness during her childhood.
+In her role, she has overseen strategic planning, operations, community relations, and development.

-Mon Yuck speaks 4 languages, and I put her translation skills to the test when she gave instructions to the participants of our self-defense seminars in Spanish, Cantonese and Mandurian.
-She also seamlessly translated a reading of Where’s Tuo Tuo with me at the AMPHS lunar New Year Festival.
+Fluent in four languages, Mon Yuck showcased her translation skills during our self-defense seminars, seamlessly giving instructions in Spanish, Cantonese, and Mandarin.
+She also collaborated with me to translate a reading of Where’s Tuo Tuo at the AMPHS Lunar New Year Festival.

-AMPHS is currently running the Give in May fundraiser for organizations that support AAPI communities.
-This year the funds go to support their food program, through which they provide fresh food and nutrition education workshops for our community members.
-For more information please visit.
+Currently, AMPHS is running the Give in May fundraiser to support organizations serving AAPI communities.
+This year, the funds will support their food program, which provides fresh food and nutrition education workshops for community members.
+For more information, please visit their website.